 - Excessive toxins in the body (click here to see if you have toxins)

 - Yellowish skin or eyes

 - Vertical line that is located beside the inner right eyebrow (see facial diagnosis chart here)

-By performing annual or biannual cleansing at the appropriate times, we can begin to reduce our inevitable toxins we accumulate and reduce the stress on our liver.
-Performing a liver-specific cleanse goes even a step further by flushing out this vital organ directly, while nourishing, strengthening, and improving its ability to function.
+By performing annual or biannual cleansing at the appropriate times, we can begin to reduce the inevitable toxins we accumulate and reduce the stress on our liver.
+Performing a liver-specific cleanse goes even a step further by flushing out this vital organ directly while nourishing, strengthening, and improving its ability to function.

 The Liver And Our Emotions

 The liver is the organ that relates to the anger emotion and therefore excessive, repressed anger throughout our lives will begin to take its toll on the liver.
-The liver carries this emotion and in turn it creates excessive heat, stress, inflammation, and eventually burnout if this anger is not properly digested, processed, and released.
-Therefore any well-rounded liver cleanse should include some therapies to help heal from our deep-rooted anger through meditation, pranayama (breath work), abhyanga (oil massage), and gentle Yoga postures that will help release this emotion from our tissues (i.e. gentle twists, reclined postures, forward folds).
+The liver carries this emotion and in turn, it creates excessive heat, stress, inflammation, and eventually burnout if this anger is not properly digested, processed, and released.
+Therefore any well-rounded liver cleanse should include some therapies to help heal our deep-rooted anger through meditation, pranayama (breathwork), abhyanga (oil massage), and gentle Yoga postures that will help release this emotion from our tissues (i.e. gentle twists, reclined postures, forward folds).